Dyersburg Army Air Base: Heavy Bomber Training

 To help acclimate the combat crews soon to be deployed to Eighth Air Force, some streets and buildings on the base were renamed with English names of bases in the United Kingdom.
 Dyersburg AAF was unofficially called "Peterborough Airdrome" after a simulated station in England.

 In June 1943, the 451st Bombardment Group arrived at Dyersburg, the only operational group to be trained as a unit at the base.
 Its 724th, 725th, 726th and 727th Bombardment Squadrons underwent second and third phase training with the group's B-17s at the base separately from the 346th, with B-24 Liberators before leaving for Wendover Field, Utah in July before deploying to Twelfth Air Force in North Africa during November.

 On 1 May 1944, the 346th Bombardment Group was inactivated as part of an overall reorganization of training.
 Dyersburg assumed responsibility for all three phases of heavy bomber training, phase one training added night flying and long distance flying training for navigators.
 Bombardier training and gunnery training was also added.
 The 346th was re-designated the 223d Combat Crew Training School, Army Air Field, Dyersburg, Tennessee.
 The four training squadrons were redesignated as squadron "A", "B", "C" and "D".
 In December 1944, P-63 Kingcobra fighters were assigned to the school to help train flexible gunners in fighter defense.

 1 March 1945 saw the transfer of Dyersburg AAB jurisdiction from Second Air Force to Third Air Force, as the mission of Second Air Force became the training of B-29 Superfortress crews and replacement personnel.
 The 223d CCTS was re designated to the 330th.
 There was also a decline in the training hours from three five-hour periods each day to two, six days a week.
 Third Air Force, whose primary focus was fighter pilot training, also assigned additional fighter aircraft types to the field, including P-40 Warhawks and later, with P-51 Mustangs.
 Several different types of fighters, with different flying characteristics increased the reality of training for student gunners.

+WASPs at Dyersburg Army Airfield

+Towards the latter end of the base's operations during World War 2, a small detachment of five Women Army Service Pilots were stationed at the flight school.
+While the full extent of their work is not known, according to oral history accounts Dorothy Hawkins Goot flew gunnery patterns, and Frances Smith Tuchband conducted operation in B-17s and L-5s.